kakatcy/pro-mern-book/README.md

      - replaced plain table into a Bootstrap table which looks better and made the row clickable to select the issue, it doesn't conflict with edit, close and delete functions.
 6. Forms
      - changed the style of the filter by using many React-Bootstrap components such as ButtonToolbar, ControlLabel.
+7. The Grid System
+     - used Bootstrap's grid system to make the table look better in different size of screen.